rubberbandman62/RepData_PeerAssessment1/PA1_template.md

 ```

 The shape of the new histogram does not differ much from the original one.
-This is evident because there were only intervals for eight days added
+This is evident because there were intervals added for just eight days
 with the average values from the other 53 days.
+Each bar should be a little bit
+higher (8 units).

 The mean steps taken per day of the completed data frame is 1.076564 &times; 10<sup>4</sup>.
 The median steps taken per day of the completed data frame is 1.0762 &times; 10<sup>4</sup>.